jasoncpit/ai-interviewer/README.md

 The AI interviewer pipleine is quite complex, but let's me take a step back and think what the company is asking for at its core, ground this in a simpler business context:

--Why it matters: The company’s value depends on a trusted pool of verified participants for AI evaluation.
+- Why it matters: The company’s value depends on a trusted pool of verified participants for AI evaluation.
 If we can’t trust their claimed skills, every downstream dataset and model evaluation becomes unreliable.

 - The problem: Participants self-report expertise (“Python expert,” “data scientist,” etc.), but manual vetting doesn’t scale and is prone to bias.
 We need a systematic, scalable way to algorithmically verify human expertise—accurately, quickly, and at low cost.